-Does Michigan Auto Law Accept the Cases of People who have fired their lawyer?
+Does Michigan Auto Law accept the cases of people who have fired their lawyer?

 One example of when this happens is with voluntary pay cases – cases where an insurance company is voluntarily paying No-Fault benefits like wage loss and replacement services to a client after a car accident.
 Our philosophy has always been that if the insurance company is doing this voluntarily, that it isn’t right to charge a client and take an attorney fee on it.
-But many other lawyers and law firms in Michigan feel differently and charge an attorney fee on these No-Fault benefits even when the insurance company was going to pay anyways.
+But many other attorneys and law firms in Michigan feel differently and charge an attorney fee on these No-Fault benefits even when the insurance company was going to pay anyways.

 When a client of another law firm finds out that their attorney is taking thousands of dollars from them on money that the insurance company was willing to pay voluntarily, they often want to fire their lawyer and switch to our law firm.